ju-sh/tzcity/README.md

 Accepts a city name and returns the time zone name associated with that city.

-Raises `ValueError` if unable to recognize city.
+Raises `UnknownTZCityException` if unable to recognize city.

     >>> tzcity.tzcity('abu dhabi')
     'Asia/Dubai'